- Areas to visit

 Devon is the ideal place for a romantic break.
 The beauty and tranquillity of the English Riviera makes it a hot spot for couples in search of a getaway.
 For breathtaking views try Babbacombe with the highest cliff-top promenade in England delivering stunning views of South Devon.
 How about exploring wildly romantic Dartmoor or Exmoor, and then enjoying a cuddle in front of a roaring fire in one of the many rustic pubs serving Devon food and drink.
 You’ll find cosy cafe’s on cobbled streets alongside designer brands and cocktails bars in metropolitan Exeter, and wherever you choose to go, you can choose from boutique hotels to remote cottages.

-If its outdoor activities and adventure you’re after then Devon certainly won’t disappoint.
+If it's activity holidays and adventure you’re after then Devon certainly won’t disappoint.
 North Devon with its numerous beaches is popular with surfers.
-Croyde Bay being one of the highest-ranking surfing beaches in the country.
-For sailing why not try Plymouth or Dartmouth, or if you prefer your feet on dry land, join the cyclists and walkers and enjoy the South West Coastal Path.
+Croyde Bay being one of the highest-ranking surf spots in the country.
+For sailing why not try Plymouth or Dartmouth, or if you prefer your feet on dry land, join the cyclists and walkers and enjoy the South West Coast Path.
 Coasteering, climbing, hiking and horse riding can all be enjoyed on Exmoor and Dartmoor while the Tamar Valley offers world class down-hill biking and spectacular walking along the Tamar Trails.
-Or perhaps you would prefer scuba diving in the English Riviera and top off your stay with a visit to the famous Paignton Zoo, a day out that is guaranteed fun for all of the family.
+Or perhaps you would prefer diving in the English Riviera and top off your stay with a visit to the famous Paignton Zoo, a day out that is guaranteed fun for all of the family.